Attention all University of Glasgow students – you may be eligible!

 The Clan Gregor Society has created a new prize for the benefit of University of Glasgow students who descend from Clan Gregor.
 It will also provide free membership in the Clan Gregor Society to a selected number of students each year.

-The Society will make an annual gift of £500 to support the award, which will commence in Autumn 2017.
+The Society will make an annual gift of £500 to support the award, which commenced in September 2017.

 The Clan Gregor Society is one of Scotland’s oldest clan societies.
 It was formed in 1822 and is a registered charity.
 It’s objects include